 We have a notoriously picky eater.
+Every single day we seem to have mealtime battles.
 She goes through phases of only eating beige food and it is exasperating.
 I have done what I consider to be a ton of research online about her eating and I have been handling the problem the way I see as correctly.
 My husband disagrees.
 Her eating hasn’t really improved despite my best efforts and so now we are trying things Joe’s way and I HATE it.
 I HATE it.
 But annoyingly, it seems to be working.

 IGNORE IGNORE IGNORE.
 Offer up the food, always something on the plate I know she will eat.
 Eat together as a family making yummy noises about the food and just generally being really positive.
 When she’s finished, if she has barely touched it I say nothing.
 I calmly take the plate away and she gets nothing else until the next meal.
 It hasn’t been working, she has just barely eaten anything.
 Or only eaten the one thing on the plate she likes which is usually potato.
 I resorted to tricking her by hiding avocados in milkshakes, mousses and muffins (they are delicious and I will still be doing this but this shouldn’t be her only fruit and veg intake).